flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2016/my-name-is.md

     "I carry someone else's problems.",
     "I am the force of change.",
-    "I can define the edges of what's most important.", "sometimes I would rather be an object than a person.", "I am the inevitable.",
+    "I can define the edges of what's most important.", "sometimes I would rather be an object than a subject.", "I am the inevitable.",
     "I use love as a currency.",
     "I execute the plan in motion.",